-Furthermore, the Community Health Platform unit ensures Community Supports are coordinated with other program and services within L.A.
-Care, such as Enhanced Care Management and in the community to best meet the needs of members.
-In order to do so, the Community Health Platform unit facilitates training to build knowledge and awareness of available services among internal and external (community-based) stakeholders and to increase referrals for Community Supports.
+Furthermore, the Community Health Platform unit ensures Community Supports are coordinated with other programs and services within L.A.
+Care, such as Enhanced Care Management, and in the community, to best meet the needs of members.
+To do so, the Community Health Platform unit facilitates training to build knowledge and awareness of available services among internal and external (community-based) stakeholders and to increase referrals for Community Supports.
 Housing Initiatives